mednche/police-deployment-optimisation/README.md

 1. Spatial entities:
 - `patrol_beats` folder: contains the shapefiles for the patrol beats (i.e. the smaller spatial unit within which agents are deployed to patrol)
 - `precincts` folder: contains the shapefiles for the districts/precincts (i.e. the larger spatial unit within which agents are dispatched to calls)
-- `stations.csv` (only needed to be displayed in the ABM animated GIF)
 - `G.gpickle`: the networkX graph representing the road network of the police force (see below for details on how it is generated)
 - `G_proj.gpickle`: the networkX graph representing the road network of the police force, projected to UTM (see below for details on how it is generated)